 Fragile inbreed populations are particularly at risk.
-Reduced phenotypic diversity and genetic depression often hinder physiological and demographic resistances to diseases (Franckam et al. 2002; Spielman et al., 2004).
+Reduced phenotypic diversity and genetic depression often hinder physiological and demographic resistances to diseases (Francham et al. 2002; Spielman et al., 2004).
 Many species are subjected to all the threats above, including the not yet evaluated risk of simultaneous contamination by TeHV and mycoplasma.
 The Hermann’s tortoise provides a typical example of such a situation.
 Two Hermann tortoise subspecies are currently recognized (Pérez et al., 2013): the Western Hermann’s tortoise (WHT, Testudo hermanni hermanni) that occurs west of the Po Valley in Italy (e.g. Italian Peninsula, Sardinia, Corsica, southeastern France, northeastern Spain) and the Eastern Hermann’s tortoise T. h. boettgeri (EHT) found in Mediterranean regions of the Balkan Peninsula and in small islands spread in the eastern Mediterranean sea.
 The two subspecies come into contact in north eastern Italy where they possibly hybridize naturally (Pérez et al., 2013).
 The WTH is severely threatened by habitat loss and fragmentation, frequent fires, illegal harvesting and predation by feral animals.
 As a result, continental populations drastically decreased (Livoreil 2009).
 Previously abundant in continental southeastern France, relict isolated WHT sub-populations persist in the Massif des Maures (Var district, 83) and in adjacent plains (Livoreil, 2009; Bertolero et al., 2011).
 Delayed maturity, low fecundity and low population turn over mean that it is particularly sensitive to a decrease of adult survival (Bertolero et al., 2011).

 Intensive and long-lasting legal and illegal pet trades (CITES 2014) provoked substantial introgression of EHT and of other tortoise species (e.g. spur-thighed tortoise) inside the natural repartition area of WTH (Martínez-Silvestre et al., 2001), while various species originating from other continents are sporadically found in the wild (unpublished data).
 These exotic tortoises easily breed in captivity are frequently owned as pets; they occur in many properties spread across the entire (remaining) distribution range of the native WHT.
 A considerable pool of captive individuals from various uncontrolled origins strongly enhances the likelihood of contacts with free-ranging native WHT.